Neuroling/SPINCO_SINEEG/Gen_stimuli/01_Gen_speech/README.md

 Unfortunately, it will save all outputs in the same folder as the script is saved.
 The **.gitignore** file in the folder of the script will ensure that no files ending in **.wav** will be pushed to github.

 Move the generated audio- and textfiles over into the folder you want them in afterwards.
-The easiest way to do this is with the script located at `./Scripts/utils/files_move.py`
+The easiest way to do this is with the script [**files_move.py**](../utils/files_move.py)